+The City will continue to make improvements to alternative transportation infrastructure (bicycle, pedestrian, transit) throughout the City.
 The City will meet annually with El Dorado Transit to determine if transit demand is met by existing routes and frequency; the City will assist in applying for additional funding to expand transit options if needed.

-Objective: Expand transportation resources to serve residents.
+Objective: Expand transportation resources to serve all residents and reduce barriers to access.
+Implement 1-2 alternative transportation improvement projects per year.